About Stephanie

 • How do I know if seeing a psychologist is right for me, and what if it doesn't work?"

-• Asking for help as I go through this hard time feels selfish; surely I should be able to handle this on my own.
+• Asking for help as I go through this feels selfish.
+Surely I should be able to handle this on my own.